MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 The Workplace transformation site template helps organizations:

 - Inspire employees on the new possibilities’ your change management project offers
-- Provide employees with the information, resources and support they will need to successfully adopt new ways of working
+- Provide employees with the information, resources, and support they will need to successfully adopt new ways of working
 - Ready employees for a successful transition to new processes, tools, and expectations